Consequences of a California Carjacking Conviction - PC 215

 So, if you or a loved one has a carjacking, expect that the prosecutors will want prison time.
 They're going to want a strike on your record, and if you're going to try to avoid that, your best chance is to have an attorney fighting with you who has handled these types of cases before.

-One who has had success knows what it takes to try to either defend the case, if there is a defense to the carjacking, or if there's not a defense, to try to mitigate it down to try to avoid some of the dire consequences like prison time and like a strike on your record for the rest of our life and a whole host of other potentially harmful effects when it comes to these carjacking cases.
+One who has had success knows what it takes to try to defend the case either if there is a defense to the carjacking or, if there's not a defense, mitigate it down to try to avoid some of the dire consequences, like prison time, a strike on your record for the rest of your life, and a whole host of other potentially harmful effects when it comes to these carjacking cases.

 Using Force or Fear to Commit Carjacking

 It uses force or fear to take somebody's car away from them.
-Sometimes people will come up with a gun, point it at the person, tell them to get out of their car and take it away.
+Sometimes, people will come up with a gun, point it at the person, and tell them to get out of their car and take it away.

 Other times, I've seen a knife used.
-I've seen them catch somebody by surprise, pull them out of the car, and violently hit and beat them and take their vehicle away.
+I've seen them catch somebody by surprise, pull them out of the car, violently hit and beat them, and take their vehicle away.

-When you evaluate these carjacking cases, you want to assess them for what the person's target was.
-How valuable the car was, whether there was any damage to it, does the defendant has a criminal record, have they ever done something like this before?
-These are all considerations when the prosecutors and judges decide what to do with these cases.
+When you evaluate these carjacking cases, you want to assess them for the person's target.
+How valuable the car was, whether there was any damage to it, whether the defendant has a criminal record, and whether they have ever done something like this before are all considerations when the prosecutors and judges decide what to do with these cases.

 Fighting Carjacking Charges

-They've got you caught in the car, other times, driving away with the vehicle.
+Sometimes, you're caught in the car, and other times, you're driving away with the vehicle.
 The police pull you over, and the person can identify you as the carjacker.
-That would be a case where you're not likely to be able to defend the case.
+In that case, you're not likely to be able to defend the case.

-You're going to have to work out a negotiated plea by using a good criminal defense attorney who can bring out all of the mitigating factors about you, your life, your family, your work, and you as a person to try to avoid some of those dire consequences that come along with these type of cases.
+You're going to have to work out a negotiated plea by using a good criminal defense attorney who can highlight all of the mitigating factors about you, your life, your family, your work, and you as a person to try to avoid some of the dire consequences that come along with these types of cases.

-When I evaluate a carjacking case, the first thing is I get the family in or the person in trouble, and I go over their whole story with them, and when I do that, I encourage them to tell me the truth about what happened.
+When I evaluate a carjacking case, the first thing I do is get the family or the person in trouble, and I go over their whole story with them.
+When I do that, I encourage them to tell me the truth about what happened.

-So, I'm not under any false misconceptions, so I can adequately represent the person.
-After I go through their whole story, we talk about whether there are any potential defenses.
-Lastly, we will talk about damage control mitigation that we can do with the prosecutors that will make a difference.
+I'm not under any false misconceptions, so I can adequately represent the person.
+After I go through their whole story, we discuss whether there are any potential defenses.
+Lastly, we will discuss damage control mitigation that we can do with the prosecutors that will make a difference.

 For example, we can get some character letters about you.
 We could get a letter from your job.
 The job doesn't necessarily have to know that you're charged with carjacking, but they could just be giving a letter talking about your good character, that you're a hard worker.
 Because again, we're trying to take you outside the gamut of being a bad criminal carjacker to being somebody who is a productive member of society who just simply made a mistake.